Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 Examples:

-- ``#BiospecimenManifest unique required warning^^unique error``
+- ``#BiospecimenManifest required``

-  - For`BiospecimenManifest` manifests, the values supplied must be unique.
-If they aren't a warning will be raised.
-If values are missing, an error will be raised.
+  - For`BiospecimenManifest` manifests, if values are missing, an error will be raised.

   - For all other manifests, the filling out values is optional.
-But, if the values supplied are not unique, an error will be raised.

 - ``#Demographics required^^#BiospecimenManifest required^^``